 UW LEAH trainees are encouraged to design independent leadership activities to meet their own unique interests.
 Independent leadership experiences are arranged in coordination with the trainee’s faculty mentor or other UW LEAH faculty.
 Past opportunities have included:

-- attending the LEAH Annual Meeting in Washington D.C. (the national meeting for all MCH LEAH programs in the U.S.)
+- attending the LEAH National Meeting in Washington D.C. (for all MCH LEAH programs in the U.S.)

-- SAHM (Society for Adolescent Health and Medicine) annual meeting in Atlanta, Georgia!
-This year's
+- - SAHM (Society for Adolescent Health and Medicine) annual meeting.

-UW LEAH trainees present their leadership project at the Annual Presentation of Trainee Leadership Projects typically held in early June.
+UW LEAH trainees present their leadership project at the Annual Presentation of Trainee Leadership Projects, typically held in early June.
 Preparation of a manuscript for publication in a peer-reviewed journal is a final outcome for many leadership projects.
-Please contact Katie Albertson for detailed project guidelines.